yext/search-ui-react/docs/answers-react-components.standardfacets.md

 ## Remarks

 Numerical facets is not included.
 Hierachical facets will not be display in a tree level structure.
-Use `hiddenFields` to exclude hierachical facets, if any, when using this component.
+Use `excludedFieldIds` to exclude hierachical facets, if any, when using this component.